powersync-community/new-relic/README.md

 # New Relic Integration

 This is a simple setup to monitor the PowerSync service using New Relic.
-More details on the metrics and logs we expose can be found in [METRICS.md](./METRICS.md).
+More details on how to use metrics can be found here [METRICS.md](./METRICS.md).

 ## Overview